Paget Brewster: Career

 Brewster had a long run with the show Criminal Minds, playing multilingual Supervisory Special Agent Emily Prentiss until the show's sixth season, when she and A. J. Cook were released from their contracts by CBS in a cost-cutting move.
 Owing to complaints from fans, both she and Cook were rehired and kept for the following season.
 In February 2012, Brewster announced via Deadline that she was leaving Criminal Minds at the end of the season to return to her comedic and sitcom roots.
 Brewster reprised her role as Emily Prentiss in season nine for the 200th episode, and season 11 as a special guest star.
 In 2016, Brewster returned to Criminal Minds once again as a series regular with Thomas Gibson's replacement.

-Brewster portrayed bureau chief PDA Paula Foster in the Public Integrity Unit of the District Attorney's office in the 14th season (2012) of NBC's long-running police drama Law & Order: Special Victims Unit.
+Brewster portrayed bureau chief ADA Paula Foster in the Public Integrity Unit of the District Attorney's office in the 14th season (2012) of NBC's long-running police drama Law & Order: Special Victims Unit.
 Her character handled the case against SVU commanding officer Captain Donald Cragen (Dann Florek), suspected of murder after awakening next to a dead woman in the 13th-season finale.

 Brewster was a regular on The Thrilling Adventure Hour, a staged production in the style of old-time radio that was recorded monthly at Largo in Los Angeles.
 She played the recurring character of Sadie Doyle, the alcoholic socialite who can communicate with the supernatural alongside her husband, Frank (Paul F. Tompkins), in the "Beyond Belief" segments.
 In early April 2013, Brewster appeared in Modern Family as Trish in episode 20, "Flip Flop", playing an art expert who is dating Gloria's ex-husband, Javier.
 In August 2013, Brewster appeared in episode 106 of the Drunk History television series on Comedy Central.
 In January 2015, Brewster began appearing on Community.
 In February 2014, it was announced that she had been cast in a new ABC comedy called St. Francis.
 In August 2016, it was announced that she would be reprising her role as Emily Prentiss on Criminal Minds and would once again be a series regular after co-star Thomas Gibson was fired by CBS over an on-set altercation.
 Brewster also regularly appears on Will You Accept This Rose, a podcast hosted by Arden Myrin about The Bachelor franchise.